publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schI/m__us_usc_t2_s643.md

     (a) __Budget Committee determinations__

-        For purposes of this subchapter and subchapter II of this chapter, the levels of new budget authority, outlays, direct spending, new entitlement authority, and revenues for a fiscal year shall be determined on the basis of estimates made by the Committee on the Budget of the House of Representatives or the Senate, as applicable.
+        For purposes of this subchapter and subchapter II, the levels of new budget authority, outlays, direct spending, new entitlement authority, and revenues for a fiscal year shall be determined on the basis of estimates made by the Committee on the Budget of the House of Representatives or the Senate, as applicable.

     (b) __Discretionary spending point of order in Senate__